mia-platform/documentation/docs/release-notes/platform_10-9-0_releasenotes.md

 This version addressed a few bugs, here is a comprehensive list:

-* Projections and SoR for the no-code ERSchema still shown even if deleted
+* The Projections and the SoR are now deleted from the No-Code ERSchema if deleted from their console sections
-* Single View Creator that could be attached to more Single Views
+* The Single View Creator is not attachable to only one Single View
 * Mongo operators are now properly interpolated in aggregations executed by the Single View Creator.
 This fix has been addressed in version 5.6.6 of the Single View Creator.
-For more info check out the [changelog](/runtime-suite/single-view-creator/changelog.md).

 ## Marketplace